getify/You-Dont-Know-JS/types & grammar/ch5.md

 42 = a;		// Error!
 ```

-ES5's `strict mode` defines even more early errors.
-For example, in `strict mode`, function parameter names cannot be duplicated:
+ES5's `strict` mode defines even more early errors.
+For example, in `strict` mode, function parameter names cannot be duplicated:

 ```js
 function foo(a,b,a) { }					// just fine